section-engineering-education/engineering-education/content/articles/effectiveness-of-SVM-on-health-asessment/index.md

 ### Introduction

 Advanced global health is one of the critical priorities among world leaders, researchers, and organizations.
 In advancing it, the idea of using algorithms in extracting hidden information from medical data has attracted a lot of attention.
 One of the critical significance of data analysis is identifying a key pattern.
-The pattern is significant in determining factors that can be vital in diagnosing some medical issues.
+The patterns are significant in determining factors that can be vital in diagnosing some medical issues.

 [Support vector machine](https://www/engineering-education/supervised-learning-algorithms/) is one of the critical algorithms vital in regression, classification, and outlier detection.
-It has been very promising to address the health problem with minimal computational power accurately.
+It has been very promising to address the health problem with accurate computational power.
 Researchers have reported its ability to detect various health conditions such as cancer, blood pressure, and diabetes.
-SVM is likely to make a significant revolution with increased seriousness in global health problems.
+SVM is likely to make a significant revolution with increased use in global health problems.

 The article focuses on assessing how SVM can diagnose and prognoses various health conditions using medical data.
 The article also highlights the reasons to why SVM is effective in handling medical data.

 ### How SVM is used in health assessment

 SVM is a critical [supervised machine learning](https://www.ibm.com/cloud/learn/machine-learning) model used in handling various sets of data to resolve multiple problems.
-SVM could be used in determining health problems using the different ways as discussed below;
+SVM could be used in determining and addressing global health problems using the different ways as discussed below;

 #### SVM classification